Cries and Whispers: Release

 Every major film-distribution company rejected Cries and Whispers, even when Bergman asked for an advance of only $75,000.
-Its U.S. rights were bought by Roger Corman's New World Pictures for $150,000, and Corman spent an additional $80,000 on marketing.
+Its U.S. rights were bought by Roger Corman of New World Pictures (who favored having the studio branch out into arthouse distribution such as with Amarcord) for $150,000.
+Corman spent an additional $80,000 on marketing to go with booking the film on the drive-in circuit.
 According to the producer, the film made a profit of $1 million and was Bergman's biggest success in the U.S. Author Tino Balio reported a U.S. gross of $1.2 million from 803 theatres, and called it Bergman's best-performing film since The Silence.
 To qualify for the 46th Academy Awards, distributors hurried to premiere Cries and Whispers in Los Angeles County (several months before its Swedish release).
 It premiered in New York City on 21 December 1972.

 The film premiered at the Spegeln theatre in Stockholm on 5 March 1973.
 Cries and Whispers was later shown out of competition at the 1973 Cannes Film Festival, where Bergman received a strong positive reaction from the audience.

 At the 61st Berlin International Film Festival in February 2011 (with Andersson in attendance), Cries and Whispers was screened in the Retrospective section.
 In 2015, The Criterion Collection released a 2K restoration on Blu-ray in Region A.